- Camellia sinensis – the tea plant

 While anti-diabetic properties of white tea haven’t been fully explored, one study showed that when pre-diabetic rats consumed white tea daily, their health improved.
 9

-One of the popular benefits of green tea include promoting weight loss by boosting metabolism and decreasing fat absorbed in your diet.
-How does it do this?
+One of the popular benefits of green tea includes promoting weight loss by boosting metabolism and decreasing fat absorbed in your diet.

 Here’s where EGCG comes in.
 Insulin influences how we metabolize and store energy.
 Although several polyphenols in tea enhance insulin activity, most can be attributed to EGCG (which is found the most in green tea).
 10 A recent human study, while it researched the effects of EGCG on energy expenditure on only six obese men, found that EGCG could increase fat oxidation in men and may therefore lead to weight loss.
 11

 In studies where green tea extract has been supplemented in the diet of overweight adults who also were completing a 12-week exercise program, the overweight adults consuming green tea catechins saw a greater loss in abdominal fat than those consuming a control beverage with just caffeine.
 12

 A meta-analysis of 11 studies on green tea and weight loss found at least a small positive effect on weight loss and weight maintenance.
 13

 We know that tea, because it has caffeine in it, can help deliver a pick-me-up if we’re starting to slog through the afternoon.
 It also can boost our mood, as John found out when supplementing with L-theanine, an amino acid found in tea.

 But did you know that all teas have been shown to improve mental alertness and cognitive function?

 One study of 716 older Chinese adults found that drinking black, Oolong, or green teas helped them with their attention, memory, executive function, and information processing.
 14 Coffee lover?
 Unfortunately, this study found no association between coffee consumption and cognitive function.